manangarg21/Unknown_Tokens/src/hindi_dataset_generation/README.md

 All outputs are written to the directory set by `AUGMENTATION_OUTPUT_DIR` in the SLURM script (for example, `./data/hindi_dataset_generation/augmentation_output`).
 The most relevant files are:

-* `output_{dataset_name}_translated.csv` — intermediate file containing original English text and its Hindi translation.
+* `output_{dataset_name}_translated.csv` : intermediate file containing original English text and its Hindi translation.
-* `output_{dataset_name}_potential_sarcasm.csv` — main output: contains the original English text, rephrased English (if applicable), the translated Hindi query, the matched Hindi sentence from the corpus, and the similarity score.
+* `output_{dataset_name}_potential_sarcasm.csv` : main output, contains the original English text, rephrased English (if applicable), the translated Hindi query, the matched Hindi sentence from the corpus, and the similarity score.
-* `output_{dataset_name}_verification_sample.csv` — a smaller random sample useful for manual quality checks and annotation.
+* `output_{dataset_name}_verification_sample.csv` : a smaller random sample useful for manual quality checks and annotation.

 ---